 Why the color red and not some other color?
 According to a lengthy study conducted by the U.S. Navy in the mid-1980s, dark adaptation is faster with red light than with any other color.
 Without getting too technical, the rhodopsin in the rods of the human eye is insensitive to the longer wavelengths of red light and is instead viewed by the red sensitive cone cells of the human eye.
 Sorry, that was pretty technical, but after having served 24 years in the U.S. Navy, I can tell you that using red lights after dark really works.
 In fact, the U.S. Navy has been using red lights on their ships since World War II.
 As soon as the sun goes down, all ships and submarines, “rig for red,” and switch to red lighting to allow watchstanders to get around at night without ruining their night vision.

-I recently modified four light fixtures from white LEDs lights to red LED light fixtures: two puck lights in the cabover for reading and two puck lights in the dinette for general lighting.
-For this project, all I needed to buy was a single $4 sheet of fire-red gel filter paper.
+We recently modified four light fixtures from white LEDs lights to red LED light fixtures: two puck lights in the cabover for reading and two puck lights in the dinette for general lighting.
+For this project, all we needed was a single $4 sheet of fire-red gel filter paper.
 For the job, you’ll need a few basic items: a pair of scissors to cut the paper, a measuring tape, and a small Phillips screw driver to remove the puck lights from the ceiling.
 Each sheet of red filter paper measures 10×10 inches, is heat-resistant, and can be bent without snapping or cracking.

 The basic idea for this project is to create a red lens for each light you want to modify.
 In most cases, you’ll need to remove the light fixture from the ceiling.
 Doing so will not only allow you to take proper measurements of the existing light lens, but will also give you access to the light, so that you can insert your new red lens inside the light.
 You may need to do some fine trimming with your scissors in order for the new lens to fit properly, but once you get one perfect, you’ll be able to use it as a template for the remaining lights in your project.